RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

 ### SFTP server

-Before you configure backups to an SFTP server, make sure that:
+Before you specify to backup to an SFTP server, make sure that:

 - The RS cluster has network connectivity to the SFTP server.
 - The user that you specify in the SFTP server location has read and write priviledges.